 It's important to know how much your old jewelry and scrap gold is worth prior to approaching potential buyers.

 Otherwise, you'll run the risk of accepting a low ball offer that doesn't truly reflect your items' worth.
-It is wise to avoid gold parties, pawnshops and jewelers.

 Some of the most common places people visit to sell their gold watches, chains, earrings, and rings are unlikely to offer a fair price.